 In 2016, the state participated in a two-phase, "state conducted" review process in which quality assurance and improvement staff, both through DCF and the CBCs conducted the onsite reviews, in partnership with Children's Bureau staff.
-The Family Integrity Program's QA staff completed one CFSR review during the 2015-2016 fiscal year, in June 2016.
-Due to the state's overall performance which was determined through the 80 case reviews completed, the state has entered into a Performance Improvement Plan (PIP) to enhance the state's performance regarding the CFSR outcomes.
-The Family Integrity Program is completing two PIP monitored case file reviews in the 2017-2018 fiscal year; these reviews are conducted using the same process that the CFSR reviews utilized.
-Quality Services staff received additional training prior to embarking on the PIP case review process to strengthen the proficiency of utilizing the CFSR tool.
+Due to the state's overall performance, which was determined through the 80 case reviews completed, the state continues to work towards the Performance Improvement Plan (PIP) goals to enhance the state's performance regarding the CFSR outcomes.
+The Family Integrity Program is completing two PIP monitored case file reviews in the 2018-2019 fiscal year; these reviews are conducted using the same process that the CFSR reviews utilized.